Wahoo Fitness acquired RGT Cycling and rebranded it to Wahoo RGT on the 26th of April, 2022.

 One of the biggest advantages of Wahoo RGT is that you can join their free plan.
 Yes, it remained after the acquisition.

 The functionalities of the free RGT plan are limited, though.
-You won’t be able to organize group rides or races, and you won’t get access to Magic Roads and enhanced training.
+For example, you won’t be able to organize group rides or races and get access to Magic Roads and enhanced training.

 Drafting is another area where RGT stands out.
 It is shown on-screen, including your watt savings, and works more realistically than in Zwift.

-Unlike in Zwift, where avatars are a mess, in RGT, your avatar can’t go through other avatars.
+Unlike in Zwift, where avatars are a mess, RGT avatars don’t ride through each other.
 This means you have to pedal more to overtake them.

 If you like virtual racing, you will have to keep an eye on your positioning and ride more strategically.
 For example, ride in the front before you hit a climb, etc.